Historical background

 Main elements of the current cultural policy model

-There is no binding definition of culture that could serve as the basis for cultural programmes and measures in Germany.
+A binding definition of culture that could serve as a basis for cultural programmes and measures does not exist in Germany.
 In contrast to the situation in the first two decades after the founding of the Federal Republic of Germany, however, it can be assumed today that the cultural philosophies of the democratic parties at all levels of government no longer differ significantly.
-One reason for this convergence is the intensive cultural policy debate that began in the early 1970s in the context of the New Cultural Policy.
+One reason for this convergence is the intensive cultural policy debate that began in the early 1970s in the context of the “New Cultural Policy” (see chapter 1).
 This debate led to a broadening of the narrow concept of culture prevailing in the 1950s and 1960s, which had been very strongly oriented towards the traditional cultural value system handed down for generations, to include new content and focus.
 The term “culture” today, thus encompasses contemporary creative and artistic activity (both inside and outside the framework of the traditional cultural institutions) as well as the culture of everyday life.

-An important objective influencing the development of cultural policy throughout Germany, is to find a balance between public-sector responsibility for ensuring the existence and funding of cultural institutions and programmes without government interference in cultural activities.
+Another characteristic of the cultural policy of the Federal Republic of Germany is the principle of “state neutrality” with the simultaneous high guarantee and financing responsibility of the public sector for the maintenance of cultural institutions and programmes.
 The Constitution guarantees freedom of the arts (Article 5 (3)) which not only provides the basis for artistic autonomy and self-governing rights of cultural institutions and organisations but also stipulates a form of protection from state directives and regulation of content.
 Accordingly, the state is responsible for actively encouraging, supporting and upholding this artistic freedom in what is referred to as a Kulturstaat (cultural state).
 This approach to cultural policy is primarily supply-oriented.
 This means that the majority of cultural infrastructure is governed under the rule of law and is supported by the government – mainly by the individual federal states (Länder) and by the municipalities.
 More recently, there have been discussions concerning the privatisation of public services and institutions which has intensified efforts to promote more efficient arts management.
 As a result, there is a greater receptiveness to public-private partnership models and a willingness to privatise some cultural institutions.

 Comments are closed.